PremiseWP/premiseScroll/README.md

 }
 ```

-**Example 3:** Make elements rotate at different speeds regardless of wheter the are in view or not.
+**Example 3:** Make elements rotate at different speeds regardless of whether the are in view or not.

 ```js
 var el = $('selector').premiseScroll({